Healthy pumpkin chia hemp seed pudding! A creamy, dairy-free breakfast pudding that is full of fall flavors. Date-sweetened, vegan, and paleo.

 - an extra sprinkle of pumpkin pie spice

-If you tried these pecan pie bars or any other recipe on Loveleaf Co. let me know how you liked it by leaving a comment/rating below!
+If you tried this Baked Buffalo Tofu or any other recipe on Loveleaf Co. let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Instagram, Facebook, and Pinterest for all the easy recipe ideas!Print

 Healthy pumpkin chia hemp seed pudding!
 A creamy, dairy-free breakfast pudding that is full of fall flavors.
 Date-sweetened, vegan, paleo, and gluten-free.